Notification Dialogs

 Validation messages

-Validation messages are simple questions that determine how the execution flow should continue from that point.
-To show a validation message use the following method:
+Validation messages are simple questions that determine how execution should continue from that point.
+To show a validation message, use the following method:

 fn dialogs::validate(title: &str, caption: &str) -> bool {...}